hammadshakeelai/tekken7/README.md

 On Windows: Use a tool like 7-Zip to "Split to volumes."

 You then upload all the parts.
 To use them, the person downloading would have to "re-join" them.
 (It's a bit clunky, but it works in a pinch!)

+## Turns out tekken 7 is 40GB zip and isnt possible here all together and doing seprately would be a pain in the ass for downloader so imma try huggingface and link it here